 Price per person: From £1,145

-- 4 nights Bed and breakfast (Hotel Ranga, Hotel Reykjavik Centrum)
+- 4 nights accommodation with breakfast (Hotel Ranga, Hotel Reykjavik Centrum)

 Break Available: October - early April inclusive